 Being kind and sincere to your team and being a benevolent manager, in general, opens a great source of information for you.
 If your team isn’t afraid to talk to you and sometimes even to argue with you, you’ll benefit from their areas of expertise.
 You can’t know everything; your dev team can’t know everything.
 Having dozens of eyes and brains willing to check and improve is much better than having just hands doing what they are told.

-Don’t forget: idea generation is a meticulous search for new product development opportunities.
+Don’t forget: developing new ideas is a meticulous search for new product development opportunities.
 Streamline ideas coming from different sources!

 The flow of new ideas is the bloodstream of any business.
 Even the best product may (and eventually will) be overthrown by the competitors or forgotten by clients.
 You need to search for new solutions every day, and you don’t have to be alone here.
 Hopefully, these extra five sources added to your creativity will lead you to something the whole world will benefit from.